 Laboratory monitoring is recommended in patients on niacin therapy due to its diverse side effects.

 In pre-diabetes or diabetic patients, frequent monitoring of blood glucose is necessary as niacin can increase fasting blood glucose.

 Niacin exerts an additive reaction with blood pressure medications (amlodipine clozapine, bisoprolol, diltiazem) opioids (morphine, oxycodone, tramadol, methadone) antipsychotics (quetiapine, risperidone) phosphodiesterase type 5 inhibitor (tadalafil) thus leading to hypotension.
-Frequent blood pressure check is recommended.
-Also, niacin, in combination with some beta blockers may decrease its antihyperlipidemic efficacy.
+Frequent blood pressure checking is recommended.
+Also, niacin, in combination with some beta-blockers, may decrease its antihyperlipidemic efficacy.